Specifications of Black Watch

 |Operator||Fred Olsen Cruise Lines Ltd|

 Review of Black Watch

-Fred.
-Olsen Cruise Lines is a Norwegian-owned, UK-based cruise shipping line with four ships, part of the Fred.
-Olsen Group.
-The headquarters of the company are in Ipswich, Suffolk, the UK, and it is owned by Bonheur and Ganger Rolf.
-The company of Fred Olsen originated in 1848 in Hvitsten, a little town on Oslofjord, Norway, by three Olsen brothers, Petter, Andras and Fredrik Christian, who bought their first ships and established an international shipping company.
-Today the line is into the 5th generation of the family and operates companies skilled within cruise and passenger shipping trade, ships' crewing, ship building, aviation and offshore industries.
+Fred Olsen Cruise Lines Ltd is a Norwegian-owned and UK-based cruise shipping company, part of the Fred Olsen Group (Fred Olsen & Co / shipowner, headquartered in Oslo, Norway).
+The company is headquartered in Ipswich (Suffolk England) and is owned by Bonheur and Ganger Rolf.
+The company was founded in 1848 (in Hvitsten, Norway) by the three Olsen brothers (Petter, Andras, Fredrik Christian) who bought their first ships and established an international shipping company.
+Today Fred Olsen Group is into its 5th family generation and operates subsidiary companies specializing in cruise passenger shipping, trade, shipbuilding, aviation, offshore industries.

 Shipboard dining options - Food and Drinks

 Breakfast and lunch in the MDR of the Glentanar Restaurant, as well as in a smaller annex, are generally open seating.
 Dinner is served in 2 assigned seatings.
 The nice Orchid Room features an Asian theme and serves as an alternative formal dining area.
 Braemar Garden is the casual buffet option onboard for meals and late-night snacks.
 Snacking options are also offered near the pools.
 Room service light meals are complimentary during limited hours.

 Follows the complete list of Black Watch restaurants and food bars.